-As on March 31 2019 the Board of your Bank consisted of twelveDirectors out of which nine were Independent Directors two Non-Executive Non-IndependentDirectors incluidng one Nominee Director(Non-executive) of Caladium Investment Pte.
+As on March 31 2020 the Board of your Bank continued to have twelveDirectors out of which nine were Independent Directors two Non-Executive Non-IndependentDirectors incluidng one Nominee Director of Caladium Investment Pte.
 Ltd and one ManagingDirector and CEO.

-Pursuant to the recommendation of the Nomination and RemunerationCommittee ('NRC') the Board of Directors of the Bank approved the appointment of Dr.Allamraju Subramanya Ramasastri (DIN: 06916673) as an Additional Director(Independent) ofthe Bank with effect from May 08 2020 after ascertaining his fit andproper status including independence from the management of the Bank and inclusion of hisname in the independent director's databank.
-Pursuant to the provisions of Section 161 ofthe Act he continues to hold office as an Additional Director of the Bank up to the dateof the ensuing Annual General Meeting ('AGM') or the last date on which the AGM should have been heldwhichever is earlier.
-Your Bank has received a notice in writing from amember proposing the candidature of Dr. Ramasastri as a Director on the Board of theBank.
-Further the NRC and the Board of Directors of the Bank have also recommended his appointment as anIndependent Director not liable to retire by rotation to the Shareholders at the ensuingAGM for a period of three years with effect from May 08 2020.
+Pursuant to the recommendation of the Nomination and RemunerationCommittee ('NRC') the Board of Directors of the Bank (the 'Board') approvedthe appointment of Mr. NVP Tendulkar (DIN: 00869913) as an Additional Director(Independent) of the Bank with effect from May 08 2020 after ascertaining his fit andproper status including independence from the management of the Bank and inclusion of hisname in the independent director's databank.
+Pursuant to the provisions of Section 161 ofthe Companies Act he continues to hold office as an Additional Director of the Bank upto the date of the ensuing AGM or the last date on which the AGM should have been heldwhichever is earlier.
+Your Bank has received a notice in writing from a member proposingthe candidature of Mr. NVP Tendulkar (DIN: 00869913) as a Director on the Board of theBank.
+Further the NRC and the Board have also recommended his appointment as anIndependent Director not liable to retire by rotation to the Shareholders at the ensuingAGM for a period of three years with effect from May 08 2020.
 Mr. Tendular is a qualifiedChartered Accoutant and Company Secretary with more than 37 years of experience infinance general management & operations in IT Telecom Manufacturing Industries withAmerican & European based multinational organisations with ability to resolvesuccessfully multi-dimensional dynamic & challanging issues of companies.

-Pursuant to the recommendation of the NRC the Board of Directors ofthe Bank approved the appointment of Mr. Santanu Mukherjee (DIN: 07716452) as anAdditional Director (Independent)of the Bank with effect from May 08 2020 after ascertaining his fit and proper statusincluding independence from the management of the Bank and inclusion of his name in theindependent director's databank.
+Pursuant to the recommendation of the NRC the Board approved theappointment of Mr. Vijay N Bhatt (DIN: 00751001) as an Additional Director (Independent)of the Bank with effect from May 08 2020 after ascertaining his fit and proper statusincluding independence from the management of the Bank and inclusion of his name in theindependent director's databank.
 Pursuant to the provisions of Section 161 of theCompanies Act he continues to hold office as an Additional Director of the Bank up tothe date of the ensuing AGM or the last date on which the AGM should have been heldwhichever is earlier.
-Your Bank has received a notice in writing from a member proposingthe candidature of Mr. Mukherjee as a Director on the Board of theBank.
-Further the NRC and the Board of Directors of the Bank have also recommended his appointment as anIndependent Director not liable to retire by rotation to the Shareholders at the ensuingAGM for a period of three years with effect from May 08 2020.
+Your Bank has received a notice in writing from a member proposingthe candidature of Mr. Vijay N Bhatt (DIN: 00751001) as a Director on the Board of theBank.
+Further the NRC and the Board have also recommended his appointment as anIndependent Director not liable to retire by rotation to the Shareholders at the ensuingAGM for a period of three years with effect from May 08 2020.
 Mr. Bhatt is a qualifiedChartered Accountant and Bachelors in Law (Gen.) with more than 35 years of experience inlarge medium and small Indian and Multinational businesses.
 Being in the auditprofession he has a good understanding of the business environment business riskscontrols accounting assurance and financial reporting issues relevant to businessesoperating in India.

-In terms of the provisions of Section 152 of the Act out of the twoNon-Executive Non-Independent Directors Mr. Ranodeb Roy (DIN:00328764)Non-Executive Non-Independent Director being longest in office shall retire at ensuingAGM and being eligible offers himself for re-appointment.
+In terms of the provisions of Section 152 of the Companies Act out ofthe two Non-Executive Non-Independent Directors Mr. Ranodeb Roy (DIN:00328764)Non-Executive Non-Independent Director being longest in office shall retire at ensuingAGM and being eligible offers himself for re-appointment.

 Shareholders Approved Appointments